Currently, all children aged 3-4 years old are eligible for 15 hours per week free nursery education during term time.

 How do I apply to receive 30 hours a week free childcare?

-You will be able to check whether you are eligible by completing an online application form on GOV.UK.
+You will be able to check whether you are eligible by completing an online application form at GOV.UK: Childcare Choices.

 You can also call HMRC to check your eligibility.

 If you are eligible you will receive a 'voucher code' that you can take to a childcare provider and arrange a placement.
 The childcare provider will work with the local authority to verify the voucher code.

 You must reconfirm your eligibility every three months or you may lose your entitlement.
 You can do this online at GOV.UK: Childcare account.